dgreiber/WearableComputing/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Write the new tidy set into a text file called tidy2.txt, formatted similarly to the original files.
+Write the new tidy set into a text file called tidydata.txt, formatted similarly to the original files.